-- 1. Bring the vehicle to a complete stop. - 2.
-Reconnect the battery negative cable. - 3.
-Place the ignition switch in the LOCK position (if it has been moved or the engine has been started). - 4.
-Turn the ignition switch to the ON position, but do not start the engine. - 5.
-Depress the brake pedal. - 6.
-Shift the transmission into "N" (Neutral) (automatic transmission), or depress the clutch pedal (manual transmission). - 7.
-Use the point of a ballpoint pen or similar object to depress the recessed transfer case Neutral (N) button.
-Release the Neutral (N) button after the Neutral (N)
+1. Bring the vehicle to a complete stop.

+2. Reconnect the battery negative cable.

+3. Place the ignition switch in the LOCK position (if it has been moved or the engine has been started).

+4. Turn the ignition switch to the ON position, but do not start the engine.

+5. Press the brake pedal.

+6. Shift the transmission into NEUTRAL.

-indicator light turns off (approximately 1 second).
-After the Neutral (N) button is released, the transfer case will shift to the position identified by the selector switch.
+7. Use the point of a ballpoint pen or similar object to press the recessed transfer case NEUTRAL button.
+Release the NEUTRAL button after the NEUTRAL indicator light turns off (approximately one second).
+After the NEUTRAL button is released, the transfer case will shift to the position identified by the selector switch.